EMI-Group/evorl/README.md

 EvoRL provides a highly efficient and user-friendly platform to develop and evaluate RL, EC and EvoRL algorithms.

 > [!NOTE]
-> Detailed instructions are available at [Documentation](https://evorl.readthedocs.io/latest/), including installation steps, use cases, and API references.
+> For comprehensive guidance, please visit our [Documentation](https://evorl.readthedocs.io/latest/), where you'll find detailed installation steps, tutorials, practical examples, and complete API references.

 > [!NOTE]
 > EvoRL is a sister project of [EvoX](https://github.com/EMI-Group/evox).

 ## Highlight